priya87-coffeee/COMP5047-Practical-Exercises-Group-/README.md

 # COMP5047-Practical-Exercises-Group-
-COMP5047 repository for the practical exercises  for group coursework
+COMP5047 repository for the practical exercises  for group coursework/ documents